Paying for College — Funding your Future!

 UNT Career Center

 The UNT Career Center oversees about 3,500 jobs on campus and more than 8,500 off campus.
 These opportunities can be explored through the Handshake app.
 The UNT Career Center staff members provide a full range of services to support students and alumni at all points along the employment path, from their freshman year to post-graduation.
-Marcy Bishop-Lilley is the career coach specifically assigned to support students in the College of Visual Arts and Design and is available for one-on-one career advisement online or in the CVAD Milnes Center for Advising, Art Building, Room 232.
+Marcy Bishop-Lilley and Jill Gower are the career coaches specifically assigned to support students in the College of Visual Arts and Design with offices in the Art Building.
+The coaches are available for one-on-one career advisement online or in person.
+Visit the CVAD + UNT Career Center web page on the CVAD News and Views website for more information.

 Check out the jobs in Handshake highlighted especially for CVAD students by our CVAD Career Coach on the CVAD News and Views website!